Emergency parachutes for trikes.

 In an emergency situation where ADM is used and the best outcome for the given situation is the use of a BPS, the following general procedure for properly operating the

 • Select the proper location if still in control of the aircraft.
 Consider wind drift and a descent rate of 900 to 1,800 feet per minute (fpm).
-A minimum 500 feet above ground level (AGL) is recommended for complete deployment that is low enough to provide accurate
+A minimum of 500 feet above ground level (AGL) is recommended for complete deployment that is low enough to provide accurate

-targeting at intended area.
+targeting at the intended area.
 (If below 500 feet AGL, consider this a low deployment and skip this step.)

 • Shut off the engine (this is especially important for pusher WSC).